domokane/FinancePy/financepy/finutils/README.md

-This is a collection of modules used across a wide range of FinancePy functions.
-Examples include date generation, special mathematical functions and useful helper functions for performing some repeated action.
+# This is a collection of modules used across a wide range of FinancePy functions.
+Examples include date generation, special mathematical functions and useful helper functions for performing some repeated action

 * FinDate is a class for handling dates in a financial setting.
 Special functions are included for computing IMM dates and CDS dates and moving dates forward by tenors.
 * FinCalendar is a class for determining which dates are not business dates in a specific region or country.